Our Mission Statement

 Garrett James, Director

 Garrett James is the founder and director of Ironmen Basketball.
 Garrett was a four-year varsity starter and three-year captain at Marina High School.
 Some of his honors included three-time First Team All-Sunset League, 1st-Team All-CIF, and All-County.
-He currently holds the school record for Most Career Assists.
+He currently holds the Marina High School record for Most Career Assists (641) and is 4th All-Time in Career Points (1,640).
 Garrett’s basketball journey then took him to Stoneridge Prep before receiving an athletic scholarship to play at Concordia University in Irvine, where he was part of the #2 ranked team in the country.
 Garrett then decided to transfer to Chapman University where he finished his college career.
 At Chapman, Garrett finished top 10 in the country in both assists per game and assist to turnover ratio, and broke Chapman’s single season assist record.
 He earned the SCIAC Ted Ducey Leadership Award and Chapman’s Don Perkins Male Leadership Award.

 Jordan Hamamoto, Coach & Trainer